 PARM has attracted the interest of MoA for investment into a 1.5M 3-year information systems on ARM and the 5M 5-year CD4ARM training programme in Liberia.
 Other stakeholders including IFAD-ICO also showed interest to integrate findings from the PARM RAS into its COSOP, which is under formulation.

-The PARM Team organized its first visit to the country in May 2016 to get the official commitment of the Government of Liberia and to develop a roadmap to initiate the discussion on the integration of ARM into national rural and agricultural strategic development policies, plans and budget.
+The PARM team organized the first visit to Liberia in May 2016, to get the official commitment of the Government of Liberia and to develop a roadmap to initiate the discussion on ARM mainstreaming into strategic development policies, plans and budget.

 Different meetings were held with national and international stakeholders to discuss the PARM process and identify synergies to support PARM studies and capacity development in the years ahead.